iamshirazi/Elevator-System/README.md

 - Browse for the extracted file, after that in the "Into Folder:" section browse for the new proect folder you made, then click "Finish"
 - Click File->Open File and go to the project folder you made and go into the src subfolder, there you will see all of the classes
 - Open all classes by double-clicking on each file inside the src subfolder
-- Open the Controller class and run it
+- Open the Controller classes for all 3 subsystems and run them

-# Instructions For Setting Up Carleton VPN
-NOTE: If you already have the Carleton VPN installed (Cisco AnyConnect) then ignore steps 1 -
-- First go to https://carleton.ca/its/help-centre/remote-access/vpn-for-mac-osx/ (There are other options on the left-hand side if your OS isn't MacOS)
--

 # Instruction For Testing
-- To test for functioniality, run the ControllerTest.java class, run it as a Junit
-- To test the full functionality, run Controller.java
+- Run the test class

 # Class Names Explained
 - Floor: This is our floor subsystem